 Specialty care, by nature, is more expensive than primary care, and when needed, is usually vital to the patient's health.
 Diagnostic testing is often required to refer a patient to a specialist, and the cost of testing alone can be a barrier.
-In 2010, 25% of referrals to Harris County Hospital District were denied because patients were unable to complete the pre-diagnostic testing required.V
+In 2010, 25% of referrals to Harris County Hospital District were denied because patients were unable to complete the pre-diagnostic testing required.vi

-Between 2008 and 2013, Harris County residents received more than 7 billion dollars (\$7,348,148,723) in charges for hospitalizations that were potentially preventable, indicating that if the individual had access to appropriate outpatient healthcare, the hospitalization would likely not have occurred.
-Fort Bend County residents received \$596,054,263 preventable charges between 2008 and 2013.
-The chart below shows the number of hospitalizations in 2013 in Harris County, per potentially preventable disease, including the average hospital charge per disease.lvi
+Between 2008 and 2013, Harris County residents received \$7,348,148,723 in charges for hospitalizations that were potentially preventable, indicating that if the individual had access to appropriate outpatient healthcare, the hospitalization would likely not have occurred.
+The chart below shows the number of hospitalizations in 2013 in Harris County, per potentially preventable disease, including the average hospital charge per disease.lvii